Marseille is one of the most beautiful coastal cities in Europe, a destination that can’t be missed.

 Le Palais Du Pharo

-Today, it is a congress palace but it is interesting to approach and visit it because it has a beautiful view of the old port of Marseille as you can see below.
+Today, it is a congress palace, but it is interesting to approach and visit it because it has a beautiful view of the old port of Marseille, as you can see below.

 The Island of If and the Count of Monte Cristo

-- Check out the Marseille City Pass (from 27€)
+- Check out the Marseille City Pass

 Basilica of Notre-Dame de La Garde

 Notre-Dame de La Garde is the pretty girl of the Marseillaise.
 They have a very special affection for this church.
 It means Our Lady of the Keeper.

-One of the most beautiful photos I could take of this church is from the north bank of the old port, where you take the ferry, at night.
+One of the most beautiful photos I could take of this church is from the north bank of the old port, where you take the ferry at night.

 Les Goudes.
 Les Calanques

-Actually, it’s Marseille and it belongs to Marseille, but it’s a little far away.
-Les Calanques is a natural park in the south of Marseille and is a district of It.
-We went with the sunset as there are some very nice coves and we arrived at Les Goudes which is a beautiful set of houses.
+Actually, it’s Marseille, and it belongs to Marseille, but it’s a little far away.
+Les Calanques is a natural park in the south of Marseille and is a district of Marseille.

-Where to sleep in Marseille?
+Where to Sleep in Marseille?

 In the case of Marseille, we went by car, so the accommodation had to have parking (or be able to park easily in the area) and be well connected to the center.

-If you do not go with a car, it’s best to get closer to the center or the public transport.
+If you do not go in a car, it’s best to get closer to the center or the public transport.
 You know, check out Booking to see the best hotels for your trip date.